ben441318936/PBF3D_taichi/work_journal.md

         ![Top view](viz_results/x_y/out.gif)

-    - Derived new gradients for vorticity confinement
+    - Derived gradients for vorticity confinement
 - TODOs
     - Implement vorticity confinement
     - Need to validate results in 3D, not sure what's a good quantitative evaluation yet, have to rely on visuals for now